 - Remember to ask her to social functions even if she’s not at work.
 She may not be able to attend but will still feel part of the team.

 - Making assumptions about what she can and can’t do

 - Asking inappropriate questions like: ‘Were you a smoker?’ or, ‘Is it in your family?’

 If you would like further information on helping a friend or colleague with breast cancer, you might like to consider the following resources:

 - Our Caring for someone with early breast cancer page has more information for friends and colleagues.

-- Download or order a copy of the Helping a friend or colleague with breast cancer brochure.
+- Download a copy of the Helping a friend or colleague with breast cancer brochure.